-the best accompaniment to sarson ka saag is makki di roti. although saag goes well with parathas too, but nothing can beat makki di roti. however, makki ki roti goes well with any saag, be it palak saag or bathua saag.
+makki di roti are popular punjabi flatbreads. the combo of makki di roti with sarson ka saag topped with white butter is quite famous. although saag goes well with parathas too, but nothing can beat makki di roti. makki ki roti goes well with any saag, be it palak saag or bathua saag.

 in fact, makki di roti, can also be had just plain with chai. you can also add some chopped greens like methi, spinach or bathua to the maize flour and make parathas. i usually make this for breakfast in the winters.